-What is a Heggstad Petition and when can this process be used?
-First, be aware that is not uncommon for a decedent who executed a Trust prior to their death accidentally fail to formally transfer all of their assets into their trust prior to dying.
+It’s not uncommon for a decedent to fail to formally transfer all of their assets into a trust prior to dying.
 This may occur for a number of reasons.
+For assistance in filing a California Heggstad Petition, contact A People’s Choice.
+We have helped many estates successfully complete the Heggstad Petition process.

 History of the Heggstad Case

 In the Estate of Heggstad case of 1993, Glen Heggstad had executed his trust and identified the items he intended to transfer, including his house, in a Schedule of Assets.
 However, Mr. Heggstad failed to formally transfer the house into his trust with the execution and recording of a grant deed prior to his death.

 In response, the court ruled that having the assets listed on a Schedule of Assets attached to the trust would be sufficient proof that decedent Heggstad intended to include those assets in his trust.

 Today, this rule of law has been expanded to include assets that may not necessarily be listed on a Schedule of Assets, assuming that the decedent has created other forms of written intent to include them in a trust.